History of Scottie Pippen in Timeline

 In 2018, Larsa Pippen filed for divorce from Scottie Pippen.

-On April 16, 2020, Scottie Pippen announced that he had been dismissed as a public relations ambassador for the Bulls in February because he and the Bulls could not agree on compensation, and he was unable to keep his role making regular TV appearances on ESPN's The Jump.
+On April 16, 2020, Scottie Pippen revealed that he had been dismissed as a public relations ambassador for the Bulls in February, due to a disagreement over compensation and his role on ESPN's The Jump.

 In October 2021, Scottie Pippen was honored as one of the league's greatest players of all time by being named to the NBA 75th Anniversary Team.